Connections-Business-Directory/Education-Levels/README.txt

 Initial release.

 = 2.0 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

 = 2.0.1 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 4.7.12 and PHP >= 5.6.20 PHP version >= 7.1 recommended.

 = 2.0.2 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

+= 3.0 =
+It is recommended to back up before updating.
+Requires WordPress >= 5.6 and PHP >= 7.0 PHP version >= 7.4 is recommended.